 Now Let the Recruiters do the Work!

-Of course, even if you do all of the above, there is no guarantee you will receive a call from a headhunter.
-Although if you have experience in a specific industry where skills are scarce, following the above advice should significantly increase your chances.
+If you’re in the process of finding a job, even if you do all of the above, there is no guarantee you will receive a call from a headhunter.
+Although if you have experience in a specific industry where skills are scarce, following the above advice should significantly increase your chances of getting noticed.

 Hopefully, after reading this article, you now have a better idea of how to improve your prospects of being headhunted.
 However, it is also wise to have a backup plan.
 Researching the best recruiting agency in your sector is an ideal next step to take from here.